Kalnazar/IslandWebsite/README.md

 ### Requirenments
 - You should have xampp or other application for server.
 - You should create Database
+Or you can just open the index.html file and view the site without registering.
 #### I found inspiration and design for the site, from this source:

 #### https://www.pinterest.ie/yogiki/insp-island/